exercism/website-copy/pages/strategy.md

 ### Improve documentation and onboarding for mentors

-Over 50% of people who sign up to mentor do not go on to mentor a single solution.
+Over 50% of people who sign up to mentor do not go on to mentor any solutions.
 I recently emailed all of those who had done this.
-Nearly 1/3 replied with various explanations, but a clear underlying theme is that getting a mentor to give feedback on their first solution quickly and with enough hand-holding would dramatically increase the amount of people who try mentoring.
-Providing guides and information that they help upskill those mentors and give them a further safety net would significantly increase their retention.
+Nearly 1/3 replied with various explanations, but a clear underlying theme is that getting a mentor to give feedback on their first solution quickly and with enough hand-holding would dramatically increase the number of people who try mentoring.
+Providing guides and information that help upskill those mentors and give them a further safety net would significantly increase their retention.

 ### Empower our mentors into a self-supporting community